icopy-site/awesome/docs/awesome/awesome-sustainable-technology.md

 - [pvcompare](https://github.com/greco-project/pvcompare) - A model for comparing the benefits of different PV technologies in a specified local energy system in different energy supply scenarios.
 - [solax](https://github.com/squishykid/solax) - Read energy usage data from the real-time API on Solax solar inverters.
 - [SolTrace](https://github.com/NREL/SolTrace) - A software tool developed at NREL to model concentrating solar power (CSP) systems and analyze their optical performance.
+- [CarrierCapture.jl](https://github.com/WMD-group/CarrierCapture.jl) - A set of codes to compute carrier capture and recombination rates in semiconducting compounds like solar cells.

 ### Wind Turbines